-Fund My Neighbourhood is a $40 million program that invites you to suggest and then choose projects to improve your local neighbourhood.
+Fund My Neighbourhood is a participatory budgeting program that invites you to suggest and then choose projects to improve your local neighbourhood.

 To be eligible to vote, you will need to Log In or Register for a YourSAy account.
 You must also be 18 years or over to vote in Fund My Neighbourhood and live in South Australia.

 How does it work?